amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-08-the-entities-and-their-components.md

 		flipper_upd(entities[i], dt);
 	}
 }
 ```

-The more I did this, the more I realized a lot of the logic was at the component level, not really the entity type level.
+The more I did this, the more I realized a lot of the logic was at the component level, not really at the entity type level.
 So I started moving all the common logic for updating components to their own systems.

 I used the same idea of making a DB of all the entities that had a specific component and using that for caching.